The Night Riders: Planter's Protective Association and its conflicts

 The association was created in 1904 so farmers could sell their crop for a set price (originally set at eight cents per pound and two cents per pound over the cost of production).
 The Association would keep the tobacco in their own warehouses and pay the farmers when they sold its holdings.
-At the beginning of their work, between 70% to 95% of farmers in the county were signing contracts to deliver their crop only to the association (percentages varied in some regions).
+At the beginning of their work, between 70% and 95% of farmers in the county were signing contracts to deliver their crop only to the association (percentages varied in some regions).
 However, in the first year of the Association, many non member producers, and even Association members, ignored their pledges.
 They undermined the attempt to meet the Tobacco Trust (Monopoly) on an economic basis.
 They chose to seek personal profit, as the Trust then paid ten to twelve cents per pound in an attempt to destroy the Association.
 For example, in 1906, non-members were selling to the Trust at ten to twelve cents a pound while Association members were receiving seven and one-eighth cents.

 In order to solve this problem, farmers in the association met at Stainback School House; where they decided that some of the members should become "Possum Hunters".
 Possum Hunters were told to visit non-members in groups of not less than five men, but not more than 2,000, to put pressure on non-member farmers to join and increase the strength of the Association.
 These nightly meetings eventually led to the violence of the Masked Silent Brigade (or the Night Riders).